 Your child may need any of the following tests:

-- Thyroid scan: This test shows caregivers how your child's thyroid is working.
+- Thyroid scan: This test shows healthcare providers how your child's thyroid is working.
 Radioactive dye may be put into your child's IV line or given to him to drink.
 The working part of the thyroid gland absorbs (soaks up) the dye.
-Two to 48 hours later, caregivers put a machine called a gamma camera over his neck.
+Two to 48 hours later, healthcare providers put a machine called a gamma camera over his neck.
 The machine takes pictures showing the areas of his thyroid that absorbed the dye.

 - Thyroid ultrasound: This is a test that looks at the inside of your child's thyroid gland.
 Sound waves are used to show pictures of his thyroid gland and tissues on a TV-like screen.